Continue reading on DataGuidance with:

 The Exemption Guidance Note provides clarity on the process of submitting an application in terms of Section 37 while also guiding responsible parties on the bounds and meaning of what would be considered a 'relevant function' in terms of Section 38.

-On 28 June 2021, the Information Regulator published the Guidance Note on Processing of Special Personal Information ('the Special Personal Information Guidance Note').
-The purpose of the Special Personal Information Guidance Note was to guide responsible parties who are required to obtain authorisation from the Information Regulator to process special personal information, as provided for in Section 27(2) of POPIA.
-In terms of Section 27(2) of POPIA, the Information Regulator may, by notice in the Gazette, authorise a responsible party to process special personal information if the Information Regulator is satisfied that such processing is:
+On June 28, 2021, the Information Regulator published the Guidance Note on the Processing of Special Personal Information ('the Special Personal Information Guidance Note').
+The purpose of the Special Personal Information Guidance Note was to guide responsible parties who are required to obtain authorization from the Information Regulator to process special personal information, as provided for in Section 27(2) of POPIA.
+In terms of Section 27(2) of POPIA, the Information Regulator may, by notice in the Gazette, authorize a responsible party to process special personal information if the Information Regulator is satisfied that such processing is:

 1.3.
 Case law

-"… it is the Information Regulator's view that the processing of cell phone numbers as accessed on the user's contact list for a purpose other than the one for which the number was specifically intended at collection, with the aim of linking the information jointly with the information processed by other responsible parties (such as Facebook companies) does not require consent from the data subject, but prior authorisation from the IR."
+"… it is the Information Regulator's view that the processing of cell phone numbers as accessed on the user's contact list for a purpose other than the one for which the number was specifically intended at collection, with the aim of linking the information jointly with the information processed by other responsible parties (such as Facebook companies) does not require consent from the data subject, but prior authorization from the Information Regulator."

 2. Scope of Application